 Look into survey sites like MyPoints, Survey Junkie or Vindale Research where you’ll get paid just for taking surveys and giving your opinion.
 Sounds like a pretty sweet deal, right?
-Just remember, these sites are looking for specific criteria.
+Just remember, these sites are looking for really specific things when they pick people.
 So you might not qualify for every survey you come across.

 4. Get cash back from apps.

 There are plenty of mobile apps out there that can show you how to make extra money just by doing simple things.
 We’re talking really, really easy here—like grabbing-your-phone-and-scanning-your-receipt easy.
 Check out mobile apps like Ibotta, Rakuten, Shopkick, Receipt Hog and Dosh to score some extra cash without too much work on your part.

 It’s kind of like going the tutoring route, except you’re teaching English with a company like VIPKid (a big favorite of fans in our Ramsey Baby Steps Community on Facebook).
 Now, if the word teach makes you a little nervous, don’t worry.
 They’ll handle all the lesson plans and grading for you.
 But you do need to want to help others learn and be willing to guide a class online.
 Getting paid while helping others?
 This one is a win-win!

 6. Get paid for your creative skills.